 Passengers of texting drivers are at risk, as well as drivers and passengers of cars who were struck by distracted drivers.

 Distracted driving accidents injure and kill thousands of people every year.
 In a world dominated by handheld electronic devices, distraction-related car accidents are only becoming more common.
 If you or someone you love was in a recent car accident, and you have reason to believe something distracted the other driver at the time of the crash, there are ways to prove fault.
-Work with a competent team of Charleston personal injury attorneys to improve your chances of proving driver distraction.
+Work with a competent team of Charleston personal injury lawyers to improve your chances of proving driver distraction.

 Obtain a Police Report